-- Provide ongoing support for your pre-student teacher and mentor teacher by maintaining contact with them throughout the semester. - Provide feedback and mark weekly reflection forms students post to Canvas each Friday. - Provide feedback to the pre-student teacher at least three separate times in the semester through these opportunities: - a.
-Initial visit on-site: communicate and clarify expectations and procedures required by prestudent teachers and mentor teachers.
-(Please complete the Initial Visit Performance Observation Report form, emailing completed form to the student, mentor, and field experience coordinator. - b.
-Site visit to school setting (after mid-point in semester): the purpose is to observe prestudent teacher working with children and to provide general feedback on student's performance and to review.
-(Please complete the Performance Observation Report form, emailing completed form to the student, mentor, and field experience coordinator.)
-Explain final evaluation completion details. - c.
-Review self-monitoring video assignment; meet to assist student in setting goals and critiquing instructional practices. - d.
-Site visit to school setting (toward the end of the experience): the purpose is to confer/collaborate with the mentor teacher in preparation of the final evaluation form and recommendation for the pre-student teacher's future in the TEP.
-Please meet and/or discuss this final evaluation with the pre-student teacher.
-(Please complete electronic Junior Field Experience Final Evaluation Form through Falcon Link; mentor teacher and university supervisor will electronically sign this online form)
+- Provide ongoing support for your pre-student teacher and mentor teacher by maintaining contact with them throughout the semester. - Provide feedback and mark completion on weekly reflection forms students post to Canvas each Friday. - Provide feedback to the pre-student teacher at least four separate times in the semester through these opportunities: - a.
+Initial visit on-site or virtual meeting (within first two weeks): communicate and clarify expectations and procedures required by pre-student teachers and mentor teachers.
+(Please complete the electronic Initial Visit Performance Observation Report form, sending copies to the student, mentor, and assistant director. - b.
+Two (2) live on-site or virtual observations: the purpose is to observe pre-student teacher working with learners and to provide general feedback on student's performance and review form.
+(Please complete the electronic Performance Observation Report form, sending copies to the student, mentor, and assistant director.)
+After second observation, explain final evaluation completion details. - c.
+Review self-monitoring video assignments; meet to assist student in setting goals and critiquing instructional practices. - d.
+Site visit to school setting or virtual meeting (toward the end of the experience): the purpose is to confer/collaborate with the mentor teacher in preparation of the final evaluation form and recommendation for the pre-student teacher's future in the GPE.
+Please meet and discuss this final evaluation with the pre-student teacher.
+(Please complete online Pre-Student Teaching Field Experience Final Evaluation Form; mentor teacher and university supervisor will electronically sign this form).